|Skip to main contents|

 Although some patients may not currently have folliculitis they may still notice the effects of an earlier episode as this often leaves a reddened or darker skin tone.
 Many of these patients have seen that this reddening is also reduced after laser hair removal treatment.

 The most common areas for a patient to want to remove facial hairs is on the upper lip, chin and on the sides of the face.
-Initially, a series of 3 to 5 treatments is required, followed by less frequent sessions as and when required.
+Initially, a series of 3 to 5 sessions is required, followed by less frequent sessions as and when required.

-Hair removal by laser should not be performed around the eyes (e.g. eyebrow and in-between the eyes); alternative methods such as electrolysis should be considered for these areas.
+Hair removal should not be performed by laser around the eyes (e.g. eyebrow and in-between the eyes); alternative methods such as electrolysis should be considered for these areas.

 Many cases of abnormal facial hair growth are as a result of a hormonal imbalance.
 The cause of this must be determined by a specialist before the patient starts any treatment.